chadwhitacre/openpath/2024/widespread-use-of-a-fair-source-product/index.md

 sustainability](https://blog.sentry.io/sentrys-open-source-values/) just as
 much.
 As consumers of Open Source this means [we pay for it](https://blog.sentry.io/we-just-gave-500-000-dollars-to-open-source-maintainers/).
-As producers of software—yes, we are "now getting around to naming and formulating the concept and putting up a website about it."
-The reason it took Sentry so long is because we wanted to make this work inside of Open Source.
+As producers of software, yes: we are "now getting around to naming and formulating the concept and putting up a website about it."
+The reason it took Sentry so long is because we wanted so badly to make this work inside of Open Source.
 Like n8n before us, we have now [ceded](https://blog.sentry.io/lets-talk-about-open-source/).

 Agree or disagree with the formulation of Fair Source, it's not tenable to